billgates11x21-source/ARBEngine/README.md

 ```

 This will:
+1. Check for required dependencies
+2. Install any missing Python or Node.js packages
-1. Start the OKX API server on port 8000
+3. Start the OKX API server on port 8000
-2. Launch the dashboard in development mode
+4. Launch the dashboard in development mode
+5. Set up automatic cleanup on exit

 ## Dashboard